 Visualize collected data

-In this article, you will learn how to quickly be able to view and monitor what's happening across your environment using Azure Sentinel.
-After you connected your data sources to Azure Sentinel, you get instant visualization and analysis of data so that you can know what's happening across all your connected data sources.
-Azure Sentinel gives you workbooks that provide you with the full power of tools already available in Azure as well as tables and charts that are built in to provide you with analytics for your logs and queries.
+In this article, you will learn how to quickly be able to view and monitor what's happening across your environment using Microsoft Sentinel.
+After you connected your data sources to Microsoft Sentinel, you get instant visualization and analysis of data so that you can know what's happening across all your connected data sources.
+Microsoft Sentinel gives you workbooks that provide you with the full power of tools already available in Azure as well as tables and charts that are built in to provide you with analytics for your logs and queries.
 You can either use built-in workbooks or create a new workbook easily, from scratch or based on an existing workbook.

 To visualize and get analysis of what's happening on your environment, first, take a look at the overview dashboard to get an idea of the security posture of your organization.
 You can click on each element of these tiles to drill down to the raw data from which they are created.
-To help you reduce noise and minimize the number of alerts you have to review and investigate, Azure Sentinel uses a fusion technique to correlate alerts into incidents.
+To help you reduce noise and minimize the number of alerts you have to review and investigate, Microsoft Sentinel uses a fusion technique to correlate alerts into incidents.
 Incidents are groups of related alerts that together create an actionable incident that you can investigate and resolve.

 The toolbar across the top tells you how many events you got over the time period selected, and it compares it to the previous 24 hours.
 The toolbar tells you from these events, the alerts that were triggered (the small number represents change over the last 24 hours), and then it tells you for those events, how many are open, in progress, and closed.
 Check to see that there isn't a dramatic increase or drop in the number of events.
-If there is a drop, it could be that a connection stopped reporting to Azure Sentinel.
+If there is a drop, it could be that a connection stopped reporting to Microsoft Sentinel.
 If there is an increase, something suspicious may have happened.
 Check to see if you have new alerts.

 The main body of the overview page gives insight at a glance into the security status of your workspace: